robstoll/atrium/README.md

 [![Coverage](https://codecov.io/github/robstoll/atrium/coverage.svg?branch=master)](https://codecov.io/github/robstoll/atrium?branch=master)

 # Atrium
-Atrium is an open-source assertion framework for Kotlin with a fluent API.
+Atrium is an open-source assertion library for Kotlin with a fluent API.

+It is designed to support different [APIs](#apis) and different reporting styles.
+The core of Atrium as well as the builders to create sophisticated assertions are designed to be extensible and thus allow you to extend or replace components easily.

-It is designed to support different API styles and currently provides two APIs focusing on usability in conjunction with code completion functionality, once in English and once German.
+Atrium currently provides two [APIs](#apis) focusing on usability in conjunction with code completion functionality provided by your IDE.
 See [Examples](#examples) below to get a feel for how you could benefit from Atrium.

 **Table of Content**